 Early identification and access to evidence based intervention is critical if your child is showing signs of developmental delay.
 The Wellness Centre was the first on-island centre for autism assessment and diagnosis.
 Our team of psychologists is fully qualified to administer the assessment measures considered the gold standard in autism assessment and diagnosis.
 An assessment for autism begins with a conversation with one of our psychologists to discuss your concerns.
 The assessment process involves gathering information from parents, caregivers, teachers, other experts in the area of child development, as well as time spent interacting and observing your child in a natural social and play environment.
 A final assessment report will provide you with a clear picture of your child’s strengths and needs, along with a road map leading forward to ensure he/she reaches their fullest potential.

+Families are every child’s greatest resource.
+Efforts to support families warrant the greatest long-term outcomes so we are proud to offer several parent support services.
 Having a child or family member with autism can feel overwhelming.
 Parents often fail to prioritize their own needs, as an important part of their child’s intervention plan.
 At The Wellness Centre we offer a range of family support services, including family therapy, parent education, consultation and training.
 As children grow it is critical that services take into account their wishes, goals and social needs.
 Families of persons 16+ are encouraged to participate in Person Centred Planning (PCP), an approach to transition planning that places the individual at the centre of decision making and goal setting.

+We are proud to offer individual ESDM Therapy as well as Parent P-ESDM, a collaborative approach between parent and therapist aimed at ensuring parents are supported to confidently help their children every step of the way.
 The Early Start Denver Model (ESDM) is an evidence based intervention for children with developmental delay, between 12 to 48 months.
 ESDM follows a developmental curriculum that defines social, play, communication, cognitive, self-help and motor skills.
 It can be delivered in a clinic, home, playground or preschool setting.
 ESDM integrates a relationship focused developmental model with the well validated teaching practices of ABA.
 In 2012, we became the first clinic in the Cayman Islands and the Caribbean to offer ESDM services.

 There are many reasons parents of children with autism choose to home-school.
 A home-school programme should be tailored to meet your child’s unique needs and should ensure that learning is clearly measured and targets effectively developed.
 This can be an overwhelming task for families, but the good news is that we are an approved home-school provider, can assist in the development of a suitable curriculum, and arrange teacher support to satisfy the Department of Education requirements and ensure the most desirable learning outcomes.